-It's mid Summer but we are heading towards Fall, it's time to think about those favorite desserts that our Mom and Grandma used to make.
+Today, I'm thinking about those favorite desserts that my Mom and Grandma used to make.
 Bread Pudding served a purpose in the late 1800s and early 1900s.
 It was a way to use the leftover milk for the day or that one loaf of bread that was left over from the last time you baked bread.

 - 1 quart of milk, scalded